gyrdym/ml_linalg/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;The vector is absolutely immutable - there is no way to change once created instance.
 All vector operations lead to creation of a new vector instance (of course, if the operation is supposed to return `Vector`).

+&nbsp;&nbsp;&nbsp;&nbsp;The class implements `Iterable<double>` interface - so it's possible to use it as regular iterable collection.

 &nbsp;&nbsp;&nbsp;&nbsp;It's possible to use vector instances as keys for HashMap and similar data structures and to look up a value by the vector-key, since the hash code is the same for equal vectors: